 It has been in my thoughts for a long time - "How can I find a way to give back?".
 There are so many causes out there that need help and in this financial climate, they are hurting for support.
 With July 8, 2017 being the 100th anniversary of Tom Thomson's death, and with him being such an inspiration to myself and so many other Canadian artists, I felt that this date was the time for me to take action.
 I created a painting that pays homage to Thomson.

-With Canada celebrating it's 150th Birthday this year, I decided to make 150 prints.
-25% of sales will go directly to support charity.
-Which charities, you ask?
+With Canada celebrating it's 150th Birthday last year, I decided to make 150 prints.
+20% of sales will go directly to support charity.
+Which charity, you ask?

 My wife works at a place called The Glencoe Club.
 Every year they support a cause through "Project Angel".
 For quite a few years the Boys and Girls Clubs of Calgary have been the beneficiaries of their support.